Aenorieg/FinalProject/README.md

 30. https://portal.gdc.cancer.gov/files/8b275144-b885-4fb0-af39-fea1e48a970a, UUID: 8b275144-b885-4fb0-af39-fea1e48a970a, case: TCGA-AA-A00Q

 ## Load in count data
-First rename the ".count" files to ".txt" and unzip each one by opening each file
+First rename the ".count" files to ".txt" and unzip each one by opening each file.
 ```{r}
 setwd('~/Desktop/COAD_Data/')
 COAD_files <- c("9e8b528b-1172-4c07-a09b-ebb23cf2310c.htseq.txt", "bda1a9a4-a14f-4463-81d2-a4fcca65d6f1.htseq.txt",